padmaraj85/python-vendoring/README.md

 ### Listing the libraries to be bundled.

-- `requirements.txt` file contains the library to be bundled.
+- `./plugin/requirements.txt` file contains the list of libraries to be bundled.
 Update it according to your needs.

 ### Create the containers
 ```bash